mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 This spell creates a slippery sheet of ice over the area of effect.
-Characters crossing the ice must make an Agility + Reaction Test with a threshold equal to the hits scored to avoid falling prone.
+Characters crossing the ice must make an Agility + Reaction Test with a TN equal to the hits scored to avoid falling prone.
 Vehicles must make a Crash Test. the sheet melts at a rate of 1 square yard per minute in normal temperatures.